 Specialist Skills: Awarded both the Wild Goose Dayan instructors modules, Wild Goose adopted name: ‘Tai Shan’.
 Awarded the 10 years + loyalty certificate and has been awarded the Yang Cheng-fu instructors, Tai Chi B/sword & Stick modules plus the Qigong instructors module.

 - Sid Brady

-- Profile: Sid joined the TCQC on 5th November 1997 and is a long term faithful club member, He is a knowledgeable Qigong Assistant and has rightfully earned his Yellow and Green progressive stage certificates plus the Weapons both stick & sword and Wild Goose Qigong badges and has proven to be a excellent coach and always volunteers on those special occasions.
+- Profile: Sid joined the TCQC on 5th November 1997 and is a long-term faithful club member, He is a knowledgeable Qigong Assistant and has rightfully earned his Yellow and Green progressive stage certificates plus the Weapons both stick & sword and Wild Goose Qigong badges and has proven to be an excellent coach and always volunteers on those special occasions.
 Awarded the Full Instructors Badge and Certificate of competence on 24th January 2018.

 - Joy Woodgate